evanx/fr-client-auth-mlk/README.md

 ### /register

-- `client` - the ID of the client
+- `client` - the ID of the Client
-- `secret` - the secret chosen by the client
+- `secret` - the secret chosen by the Client
 - `regToken` - the token provided for registration

 #### Requires

 Pre-authorisation of the registration via hashes key `client:${client}:h` with fields:

-- `regToken` - the bcrypted hash of the token issued to the client for registration
+- `regToken` - the bcrypted hash of the token issued to the Client for registration
-- `regBy` - the epoch deadline for the registration by the client
+- `regBy` - the epoch deadline for the registration by the Client

 #### Result